Buy-Sell Transactions of Prasenjit Paul

 - I will share my Buy/Sell transaction details with percentage allocation in my personal portfolio since the start of the service (December 2019).
 Whenever you join, you can access all the past data from the start of the service, December 2019.
 The service comes with a one-year and two years validity period.
 Unless renewed, the access would be revoked after the expiry date.

-- Buy/Sell transactions would be shared at the end of the trading hours (after market closing) on the same day through email and SMS alert.
+- Buy/Sell transactions would be shared on the same day (mostly within trading hours while market remains open) through email and SMS alert.
 The website would be updated accordingly.
 SMS alert is available only for Indian mobile numbers.
 Email alert is available for all.

 - Kindly note that this is NOT a stock recommendation advisory service, rather just information sharing service thus no research report, no future prediction on price target etc would be provided, neither any kind of queries would be addressed.
 Publication of the research report restricts personal investment activities.
 Hence, the decision of not publishing research report.
 However, occassionally I will share my personal views/updates on my portfolio.